1. A waxy white or colorless solid hydrocarbon mixture used to make candles, wax paper, lubricants, and sealing materials. Also called paraffin wax.

 To saturate, impregnate, or coat with paraffin.

-[German : Latin parum, little, not very; see pau-1 in the Appendix of Indo-European roots + Latin affīnis, associated with (from its lack of affinity with other materials); see AFFINED.]
+[German Paraffin : Latin parum, little, not very; see pau-1 in the Appendix of Indo-European roots + Latin affīnis, related, associated with (from the fact that paraffin did not resemble other known fatty substances in several ways, as in its not being saponifiable or reactive with acids) ; see AFFINED.]